Jeyveen7/hacktoberfest_progress/README.md

 ## How to use?

-Add the chrome extension from the link below
+Find the chrome extension from the link below

 ```
   https://chrome.google.com/webstore/detail/hacktoberfest-progress-ch/djpoekehoiafngfljnoihmbnckiegolf?hl=en
 ```

-After installation, click on the extension icon on the right of the address bar, eenter the Github Handle to search and click on 'Check Progress'.
+After installation, click on the extension icon on the right of the address bar, enter the Github Handle to search and click on 'Check Progress'.

 ## Contributors